Sport in Catalonia: Structure

 Catalonia has officially recognised national teams in some sports competing in world and European championships as Catalonia, but in most sports Catalan sportspeople compete within Spanish national teams.
+The presence of Catalan national teams at international level has often met with opposition from the Spanish State, as happened in 2004 to roller hockey, known as the Fresno Case (see Rink hockey section below).

 The best Catalan teams use to participate in European competitions.

 Main sports

 Football

 Football is considered the most important sport in Catalonia and was introduced in the late 19th century by a combination of British immigrant workers, visiting sailors and students returning from Britain.